thomluther/ha-anker-solix/README.md

     - The total battery power simply accumulates each device's battery power, and thus reflecting the total NET battery power
     - However, this total NET battery power of multiple devices cannot reflect the total charge or discharge power at any given time, since a SB1 discharge of 100 W and a charge of those 100 W by the SB2 will result in 0 W NET battery power.
 So neither the 100 W charge power nor the 100 W discharge power are reflected in the total (NET) battery power value.

-**Important:**
+> [!IMPORTANT]

-If you derived your HA energy integral sensors or other helpers from a positive/negative value split of the system battery power, your charge and discharge energy calculations will not be accurate anymore in combined systems.
+> If you derived your HA energy integral sensors or other helpers from a positive/negative value split of the system battery power, your charge and discharge energy calculations will not be accurate anymore in combined systems.

 To achieve a correct charge and discharge energy calculation for your energy dashboard, you need to separate the charge and discharge power individually from each device battery power value.
 Then you can accumulate correct energies in following 2 ways:
   - Accumulate charge and discharge energy individually for each device and add them all to the energy dashboard.
 This allows granular energy tracking per Solarbank, since the dashboard will automatically accumulate energies of same type, but display each in a different color.
 This is the recommended option.
   - Create total charge and discharge power helper entities, that summarize the device power values separately.
 Then you can accumulate the total charge and discharge energies from those new summary helper entities.